top of page

 Timelines: Respect Them And Own When You Can’t

 Nothing builds trust faster than following through when you say you will.
-Don't over promise.
-It's better to over deliver.
+Don’t overpromise.
+It’s better to overdeliver.

-And nothing breaks it faster than overpromising and ghosting deadlines.
+Nothing breaks trust faster than overpromising and ghosting deadlines.
+Be realistic.
+Be honest.

 And when something changes?
 Communicate immediately.
 Have the hard conversations.
 Send the tough emails.
 Don’t procrastinate.
 Show respect.